mx2913/funkwhale/docs/index.md

-# Funkwhale documentation
+# Welcome to Funkwhale's documentation

-Funkwhale is a self-hosted, modern free and open-source music server, heavily inspired by Grooveshark.
+Funkwhale is a self-hosted audio player and publication platform.
+It enables users to build libraries of existing content and publish their own.

+Funkwhale uses the [ActivityPub protocol](https://www.w3.org/TR/activitypub/) to talk to other apps across the {term}`Fediverse`.
+Users can share content between Funkwhale pods or with other Fediverse software.

 ```{toctree}
 ---